YARD WASTE COMPOST SITE

 Keeping the City's lakes, parks, roads and other areas clean is key to preserving our quality of life.
-To learn more about the Annual Clean-Up Day and other ways to dispose of household goods or waste, click here.
+To learn more about other ways to dispose of household goods or waste, click here.

-The City of Prior Lake wants your old rechargeable batteries, cell phones, and used crayons.
-These items can be dropped off at the City Hall in the Community Development and Natural Resources Department.
+The City of Prior Lake wants your old rechargeable batteries and cell phones.
+These items can be dropped off at City Hall in the Community & Economic Development Department.

-ZEBRA MUSSEL INFORMATIONThe DNR recently discovered zebra mussels in Prior Lake in 2009.
+The DNR discovered zebra mussels in Prior Lake in 2009.
 Zebra mussels pose serious ecological and economic threats to Minnesota Lakes.
 Heavy infestations can kill native mussels, may impact fish populations, can interfere with recreation, and can increase costs for industry, including power and water supply facilities.
 Click here to see the extra precautions boaters and anglers should take to prevent further infestation.
 For more information, visit the DNR's website on zebra mussels.
-If you find Zebra Mussels on your dock, lift and boat, note their density, take pictures and email DNR microbioligist Gary Montz.
+If you find Zebra Mussels on your dock, lift and boat, note their density, take pictures and email DNR microbiologist Gary Montz.

 Watch this video on current conditions and DNR recommendations.

 PRIOR LAKE'S LEAST WANTED INVASIVE SPECIES